continuous-poker/player-spring-boot/README.md

 If all players have successfully deployed their application and registered it with the game, the dealer service will start playing tournaments over and over.
 Each player has a starting stack of 100 chips.
 The blinds will start low but increase over time in each tournament.
-The player who wins the tournament receives 10 points, second place will yield you 5 points.
+The player who wins the tournament receives 1 point on the total scoreboard.
 After that, the next tournament starts automatically.

 ### Betting round